HL-42 (spacecraft): Final recommendation: Develop technology for SSTO

 As for commercial satellite launches, it was felt that even Option 2 would have difficulty competing against Ariane 4 and Ariane 5, identified as being "the most efficient of the foreign systems".
-"Option 3, on the other hand, would lower launch costs so dramatically that U.S. industry could underprice all competitors.
-The U.S. would likely capture, and once again dominate, the international satellite launch market for a considerable period of time, utilizing these unique advanced technology vehicles."
+"Option 3, on the other hand, would lower launch costs so dramatically that the U.S. industry could underprice all competitors.
+The U.S. would likely capture, and once again dominate, the international satellite launch market for a considerable period, utilizing these unique advanced technology vehicles."

 Option 3 was recognised as presenting "moderate to high technical risk", but this "was felt to be manageable due to the 4 to 5 year technology maturation phase which would develop and demonstrate the needed technologies to at least a level 6 technology readiness level (proven in their operating environment)."

 Outcome: Failure of hopes for SSTO

-Once the decision had been made to concentrate on SSTO, NASA lost interest in the HL-42, and indeed in the whole concept of launching a crewed spaceplane on top of an expendable launcher.
+Once the decision had been made to concentrate on SSTO, NASA lost interest in the HL-42 and, indeed, in the whole concept of launching a crewed spaceplane on top of an expendable launcher.
 The last HL-20 studies based at NASA's Langley Research Center had been done in 1991, and they were not continued.

 NASA now took over the DC-X from the Pentagon and renamed it the DC-XA Clipper Graham.

 Two new projects were also started as technology demonstrators: the Orbital Sciences X-34 and the Lockheed Martin X-33.
 Once the technology had been proved, the next step would have been VentureStar, a commercial SSTO spaceplane.

-However, the "4 to 5 year technology maturation phase" did not go well.
+However, the "4 to 5 year technology maturation phase" failed.
 The DC-XA was cancelled in 1996 after the prototype was badly damaged in a landing accident, and the X-34 and X-33 were both cancelled in 2001 after disagreements and technical difficulties.
 Work on VentureStar also ceased in 2001, effectively ending the push towards SSTO.